Closed Forequarter Amputation | High-Energy Trauma | Neurovascular Emergency

 - Index greater than 1.0 = lateral displacement = positive

-- Any significant asymmetry is concerning
+- Any significant asymmetry on a non-rotated film is concerning

 - Vessel occlusion - complete cutoff